EliotKhachi/publicZk/202206110306/README.md

 * Have a dedicated IP address
 * Are maintained by a third party

+## Proxys
+In reality, the client probably isn't speaking directly to the server.
+Instead, a client speaks to a *proxy*, and the server speaks to a *reverse proxy*.
+There are good reasons for this --> [202206110220](../202206110220) - Proxy vs Reverse Proxy

 ## References
 [What is a Web Server - Mozilla Docs](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/What_is_a_web_server)